micknikolic2/functional-grid-search-cv/README.md

 This principle, used in CART, glmnet, and classical statistical learning, produces models that generalize better and are less likely to overfit.

+Model complexity is defined based on model's training time, inference time, estimation of retraining cycles (on a monthly basis) and estimation of number of predictions (on a monthly basis).
+This can be formalized as follows:

+$$
+C = R \cdot T_{\text{train}} + N \cdot T_{\text{infer}}
+$$

+where R denotes expected number of retrains in our horizon, Ttrain denotes expected training time per retrain, N denotes expected number of predictions on our horizon while Tinfer denotes expected inference time per prediction.

 ---

 ### **2.6 Probability Calibration for Classification Models**